Job79/2FA/README.md

 # 2FA
-Generate's a One Time Password with c#.
-Or check if a One Time Password is valid for the secret.
+Generate's a One Time Password with c#, or check if a One Time Password is valid for the secret.

 Compatible with Google Authenticator and Authy.